tajo/ladle/CONTRIBUTING.md

 pnpm exec playwright install
 ```

-> **NOTE:** this project has a [VS Code Devcontainer](https://code.visualstudio.com/docs/remote/containers) configuration which enables development inside of a docker container, as well as on [GitHub Codespaces](https://code.visualstudio.com/docs/remote/codespaces).
+> **NOTE:** this project has a [VS Code Devcontainer](https://code.visualstudio.com/docs/remote/containers) configuration which enables development in a Docker container, as well as on [GitHub Codespaces](https://code.visualstudio.com/docs/remote/codespaces).
 This is a great option if you want to contribute to the project, but don't necessarily want to install this project's toolset and dependencies globally on your computer.

 ## Developing